-Everyone chooses what they want from a list then all the orders are collated and placed with the supplier by phone or e-mail.
-The order is delivered to one location, usually someoneís house where everyone else comes to pick up their items at a set time.
+Typically everyone in the buying group chooses from a list of foods, the orders are collated and then a single order is placed with the supplier, either online, via email or over the phone.
+Later, the order is delivered to an agreed location, such as someone's house, where everyone can pick up their items at a set time.

-The main advantages with buying clubs are that they are simple to run, there is very little paperwork, and you are not handling cash.
-There are also no real costs involved if you are operating from different membersí houses.
+The main advantages of buying groups are that they are simple to run, there is very little paperwork, and you do not have to handle cash.
+There are also no real costs involved if you are operating from members' houses.

-The main disadvantage is that these groups generally have to stay quite small to be manageable.
-Also customers need to be able to pay in advance by cheque and store large quantities of food, which may be more difficult for those on low incomes or in cramped accommodation.
+The main disadvantage is that buying groups generally have to stay quite small to be manageable.
+Also customers need to be able to pay in advance and/or may need one person to pay for the entire group's order.
+It is also important to bear in mind that bulk buying requires food storage space.
+As a result being part of a buying group may be more difficult for those on low incomes or in cramped accommodation.

 Ask your MP to end the school food postcode lottery now